-Add 2-3 Tbsp. of olive oil.
+Add sesame oil.
 Pulse to incorporate.

 Scoop filling into prepared lettuce leafs.
 Sprinkle with garnish.

 - Substitute nuts as you choose.
 Walnuts will provide a heartier flavor.
 Macadamia nuts will create creamier mixture.
 Experiment with what you have in the pantry.
 (Not all nuts need to be soaked overnight.)

 - Layer the bottom of the lettuce wrap with raw nori sheets (seaweed paper).